Guided pathways is a complete redesign of the way that the college functions from start to finish.

 There are four pillars for guided pathways:

-Create clear curricular pathways to employment and further education;
+Create clear pathways to education and employment

-Help students get on a path;
+Help students get on a path

-Keep students on a path; and
+Keep students on a path

-Ensure that students are learning along their path.
+Ensure students are learning along their path

 To follow those pillars, students receive advising and assistance with an academic plan, career plan and financial plan.
-Additionally, guided pathways relies heavily on wraparound services that augment students’ educational journey.

 “Every student will have a professional adviser as well as a faculty adviser assigned to them to help them through their process,” said Bill Belden, Clark’s vice president of student services.